atharvapatil/handposer/README.md

 ## Point A Sketch

-An ML based interactive inspired by classic Etch-a-Sketch.
+An ML based interactive inspired by classic Etch A Sketch.

 More documentation coming soon....